Modern Short Stack Play (Part 1)

 A stack of 15–20 big blinds is commonly known as a re-steal stack because it’s the most natural stack size to 3-bet shove over an open.
 In a scenario like the one above, 3-bet shoving is certainly a viable option with a lot of hands.
 But how do we decide which hands those are?

-Now, stop reading for a moment and think: What question should you ask yourself to determine how wide you can 3-bet shove?
+Now, pause for a moment and think: What question should you ask yourself to determine how wide you can 3-bet shove?

 What percentage of hands is my opponent opening?